-“Correct,” he replied, nodding.
-He approached and inspected the door leading to the main stairwell.
-“It looks like the door has been forced open, so we shouldn’t need a keycard to keep going.”
+“Yep,” she replied, nodding.
+She approached and inspected the door leading to the main stairwell.
+“Looks like the door’s been forced open, so we shouldn’t need a keycard to keep going.”

 As the group stepped through the threshold and into brighter lighting, Cream winced at seeing Cosmo’s face.
 “Ye-ouch Cos,” she said, half-smiling.
 “That thing got you pretty good, huh?”

-“Wha- Oh, this?” the flower girl responded, touching the large welt on her cheek.
-It stung on touch.
+“Wha- Oh, this?” the flower girl responded, touching the large welt on her cheek, which stung on touch.
 “Yeah, it’s not too bad…”